HomeBusProjects/furball/README.md

 # The Furball

-Furball is an open-source hardware project intended to help with the research and development of HomeBus, an IoT auto-provisioning framework.
+Furball is an open-source hardware project intended to help with the research and development of [Homebus](https://github.com/HomeBusProjects), an IoT auto-provisioning framework and data processing network built on top of MQTT.
+Note that Homebus is not even alpha quality software at this time and is still undergoing architectural changes and development.

 The name 'Furball' is an homage to Dave Mills' ["Fuzzball"](https://en.wikipedia.org/wiki/Fuzzball_router), one of the first routers on the nascent Internet.

 The Furball hardware performs environmental monitoring and is intended to be deployed indoors with fixed power source.
-It will auto-provision with HomeBus to feed sensor readings into an IoT system.
+It will auto-provision with Homebus to feed sensor readings into an IoT system.

 ## Hardware

 Furball is based on the ESP32 processor.
 ESP32 is more capable than its predecessor, the ESP8266 while remaining inexpensive.
 The ESP32 supports both 802.11b/g/n Wifi and Bluetooth 4.2/BLE.
 It also has hardware acceleration for encryption.
 It includes 4 SPI controllers, 2 I2C controllers, 3 UARTs, up to 18 channels of ADC and two 8 bit DACs.
+You'll never use all of those at once as it doesn't have enough GPIO pins to express all of those functions, though you can map many of the hardware controllers to particular GPIO pins.

-The hardware should support several common environmental sensors in order of importance:
+The hardware supports several environmental sensors:
 - temperature
 - humidity
+- air pressure
+- light intensity
 - occupancy
-- air pressure
-- light
-- sound pressure
+- sound intensity
 - volatile organics

-It should express one of its I2C ports to an external optional connector along with power (5V/3.3V/GND).

-It shoud be powered via USB.

-Its USB port should be accessible externally for programming in addition to power.

-It should include a tri-color LED for debugging and identification purposes.
+It's powered via USB.
+The hardware currently uses a LOLIN32 board which has a JST connector for a LiPo battery.
+The software is currently in no way optimized for battery operation.

+The hardware also includes either a tri-color LED or RGB LED with controller.

+While the Furball hardware is designed to work with the Furball software, it should also work with other software like [ESPEasy32](https://www.letscontrolit.com/wiki/index.php?title=ESPEasy32), [ESPHome](https://esphome.io/) or custom software.

 ### Temperature, Humidity and Pressure

-Consider BME280 - temperature/pressure/humidity. $2.57 in single unit quantities, AliExpress.
+Furball currently uses the [BME280](https://www.bosch-sensortec.com/products/environmental-sensors/humidity-sensors-bme280/) - temperature/pressure/humidity sensor, $2.57 in single unit quantities, AliExpress, or the [BME680](https://www.bosch-sensortec.com/products/environmental-sensors/gas-sensors-bme680/) - temperature/pressure/humidity/VOC sensor, $9.92 in single unit quanitties on AliExpress.

 ### Occupancy

-Consider a PIR sensor connected to a digital input.
+Furball hardware has a 3 pin header for a [PIR](https://en.wikipedia.org/wiki/Passive_infrared_sensor) sensor.

 ### Sound Pressure

-Consider an analog circuit.

-Research microphones to find a decent but cheap one.
-Saw reference to POM-3535L-3-LW100-R.
+Furball hardware currently uses a small amplified microphone on a breakout board, compatible with [Sparkfun's Sound Detector](https://www.sparkfun.com/products/12642).

 ### Light

-Furball uses the SL2561  Digital Luminosity sensor - $1 in single unit quantities, AliExpress.
+Furball uses the [TSL2561](https://ams.com/tsl2561)  Digital Luminosity sensor - $1 in single unit quantities, AliExpress.

 ### VOC

 Furball uses the BME680, which is a BME280 plus a VOC sensor.
 If you're building a Furball which can read VOCs, you only need the BME680 and not the BME280.

-(note: I originally used a CCS811 but had a lot of problems with cheaper units.
+(note: I originally used a [CCS811](https://ams.com/ccs811) but had a lot of problems with cheaper units.
 It also doesn't truly measure CO2 but infers it from the VOC reading.)

 ### Total Cost